-We generally enter into subscription agreements with our customers on monthly, annual, or multi-year terms and invoice customers in advance in either monthly or annual installments.
-A small portion of our annual contracts may have billing terms that are different from their subscription terms, and most of our multi-year contracts are invoiced annually.
-As of September 30, 2023 March 31, 2024, remaining performance obligations totaled \$375.8 million \$435.4 million, which comprised \$246.1 million \$275.9 million of deferred revenue and \$129.7 million \$159.5 million of unbilled revenue.
+We generally enter into subscription and software license agreements with our customers on monthly, annual, or multi-year terms and invoice customers in advance in either monthly or annual installments.
+A small portion of our annual contracts may have billing terms that are different from their subscription terms and most of our multi-year contracts are invoiced annually.
+As of March 31, 2024 June 30, 2024, remaining performance obligations totaled \$435.4 million \$469.8 million, which comprised \$275.9 million \$287.6 million of deferred revenue and \$159.5 million \$182.2 million of unbilled revenue amounts.